 Ironically, I can get back to that question when looking at “Hopenhagen” advertisement poster at one bus stop that is sponsored by Coca Cola, the letter “S” was written down and read “Shopenhagen”!!!
 Another one sponsored by Siemens, there was a short sentence “Our climate, not your business!”

-“I got on the COP15 bus at midnight from Bella Center to my place and heard the bus driver complain that it was so terrible because trouble makers around the world were here!!! “.
-Wanun Permpiboon, also on the bus, who has been helping the Thai negotiating team on adaptation text together with G77 parties, said “So I talked to myself that oh well, I am one of them.”
+“I got on the COP15 bus at midnight from Bella Center to my place and hearing the bus driver complain that it was so terrible because trouble makers around the world were here!!! “.
+Wanun Permpiboon, also on the bus, who has been helping the Thai negotiating team on adaptation text together with G77 parties, said “So I look at myself, oh well, I am one of them.”

-After UNFCCC has been restricted to NGOs and civil society participants inside Bella Center, “Hopenhagen” was really turning into “Flopenhagen”.
-While my roomates, one from Kenya and another one from Kiribati, rested on their beds frustrated as they couldn’t get inside the meeting, I was running around at Klima Forum-the People Summit to check e-mail and meet up with NGOs colleagues.
+After UNFCCC restricts NGOs and civil society participants inside Bella Center, “Hopenhagen” was really turning into “Flopenhagen”.
+While my roomates, one from Kenya and another one from Kiribati, resting on their beds frustrated as they couldn’t get inside the meeting, but I see myself running around at Klima Forum-the People Summit to catching up with NGOs colleagues.

 The big idea of a Copenhagen treaty (based on the spirit of Kyoto Protocol) to replace one from Kyoto is already in bad shape as Danish Prime Minister eliminated the option even before the conference began.
 Even climate celebrities like Former Vice President Al Gore were speaking of a watered down climate deal – NOT WHAT THE WORLD WANTS AND NEEDS, “…At Copenhagen, we have to have a binding political agreement that the major countries – both developed and developing – sign on to,” he said in an interview with Danish newspaper, Politiken.